MultiQC/MultiQC/docs/customisation.md

         secondary: 1020
 ```

-In this case, since the default placement weithting is 1000, the 'reads_mapped' will end up as the
+In this case, since the default placement weighting is `1000`, the `reads_mapped` will end up as the
 leftmost column and the other two will and up as the final columns on the right of the table.

 ## Number base (multiplier)